 While the data needed to provide reports, dashboards, analytic applications and ad-hoc queries typically exists within ERP systems, why not use ad-hoc reporting and data visualization tools against this data all the time?

-There are many reasons why you would want to use a data repository instead of the “direct access” approach on a regular basis:
+There are many reasons why you would want to use a data hub instead of the “direct access” approach on a regular basis:

 - You need to organize and contextually analyze data coming from many different sources.

 - You need to house and assess several years of historical data in order to pinpoint trends.